-Moncler is engaged in numerous initiatives to minimise its direct environmental impacts, both through the adoption of an Environmental Policy and the implementation of an environmental management system aimed at reducing paper, toner, and energy consumption, and at promoting waste sorting by engaging, and raising awareness among, employees.
-In 2017, Moncler obtained ISO 14001 certification for its production site in Romania and aims to extend this certification to its corporate offices in Italy by the end of 2018.
-See also page 91.
+As regards its direct environmental impacts, Moncler implements numerous initiatives to minimise them, by: leveraging the adoption of both an Environmental Policy and an Environmental Management System; engaging its employees in reducing paper, toner, and energy consumption; and promoting waste sorting.
+In 2017, Moncler's production site in Romania obtained ISO 14001 certification, which is expected to be extended to the Company's corporate offices in Italy by the end of 2018.
+See also page 132.

-Moncler has also adopted a Groupwide compliance procedure to: (i) disseminate the meaning of compliance at Moncler; (ii) determine the areas of application; (iii) establish the general compliance principles adopted by Moncler; (iv) define employee roles and responsibilities; and (v) provide guidelines based on the pillars of the updated Group Compliance Program.
+Moncler has also adopted a Group-wide compliance procedure to: (i) disseminate the meaning of compliance at Moncler; (ii) define the areas of application; (iii) establish the general compliance principles adopted by Moncler; (iv) define employee roles and responsibilities; and (v) provide guidelines based on the pillars of the Group Compliance Program, which is regularly updated.

-Since its creation in 2016, the Group's Compliance function has been engaged in activities aimed at strengthening the non-conformity risk monitoring and management system, starting from those areas that are considered to be most sensitive, such as antitrust, health and safety, privacy, and anti-corruption issues.
+Since its establishment in 2016, the Group's Compliance function has been engaged in activities aimed at strengthening the monitoring and management of risks of non-compliance, starting from the areas considered to be most sensitive, such as those related to antitrust, health and safety, privacy, and anti-corruption issues.

-For instance, as regards antitrust issues, Moncler has drawn up and adopted a Group Compliance Antitrust Program, consisting of an Antitrust Policy, an Antitrust Compliance Manual and a Vademecum.
-These documents have been disseminated among all Group employees to minimise the risk that their conduct (whether active and/or through omissions) may result in unlawful behaviour.
+In particular, as regards antitrust issues, Moncler has drawn up and adopted a Group Compliance Antitrust Program, consisting of an Antitrust Policy, an Antitrust Compliance Manual, and a Guide disseminated among Group employees, to minimise the risk of their behaviours (whether actions or omissions) resulting in illegal conduct.

-Moncler considers the promotion of health, safety and wellbeing of people as a value and key priority of its operations.
-In keeping with this belief, it has implemented an effective management system in compliance with the OHSAS 18001 international standard, which provides for the application of uniform management rules, detailed in the Health and Safety Management Policy, as well as for periodic checks in all workplaces where the Group's employees work (offices, stores, showrooms, and logistics and production sites).
-Bolstered by training and awareness-raising activities among Moncler personnel and suppliers, the management system is the centrepiece of the Group's strategy to mitigate the risk of workplace accidents.
-See also page 66.
+Moncler considers the promotion and protection of employee health, safety, and wellbeing as a value and key priority of its operations.
+For this reason, it has implemented an effective management system in compliance with the OHSAS 18001 international standard, which provides for the application of streamlined management procedures with a specific focus on the Health and Safety Management Policy, as well as for periodic checks across the Group employees' work locations (offices, stores, showrooms, and logistics and production sites).
+Bolstered by training and awareness activities targeting Moncler personnel and suppliers, the management system plays a crucial role in the Group's strategy to mitigate the risk of accidents in the workplace.
+See also page 88.

-The Moncler Group has always been very attentive to privacy issues.
-In addition to having strengthened the relevant section of its Code of Ethics, it has done the groundwork necessary to adapt its model to the new European regulation that will enter into force in May 2018.
+The Moncler Group has always handled privacy issues very carefully.
+To this end, in addition to strengthening the relevant section of its Code of Ethics, it has completed the preliminary work to adapt its Model to the new European regulation that will enter into force in May 2018.

-With regard to corruption prevention, Moncler has developed and adopted an Anti-Corruption Model, which provides, inter alia, for a regulatory review of corruption offences in the countries in which the Company operates, identifying the areas and business processes most at risk of corruption.
-An Anti-Corruption Policy has therefore been drawn up and adopted by each company of the Moncler Group.
-It sets out the responsibilities for monitoring regulatory changes, risk controls, training, audit activities, management, and reporting of any cases of non-compliance.
-See also page 30.
+As regards corruption prevention measures, Moncler developed and adopted an Anti-Corruption Model that provides, among other things, for the regulatory review of corruption offences in the countries in which the Company operates, identifying the areas and business processes most at risk of corruption.
+An Anti-Corruption Policy was therefore implemented by each company of the Moncler Group, regulating the responsibilities for monitoring regulatory changes, risk controls, training, audit activities, management, and the reporting of any cases of noncompliance.
+See also page 47.

-The main social risks identified by Moncler are primarily those affecting clients, i.e., product safety and counterfeiting, and animal welfare.
+The main social risks identified by Moncler are primarily those that affect clients (i.e., related to product safety and counterfeiting) as well as animal welfare.